clawpack/geoclaw_tutorial_csdms2024/quillayute/README.md

 (or equivalently, `python fetch_topo.py`, which fetches the topo file from a GeoClaw archive).

+**Quick option on the CSDMS JupyterHub:**

+These examples were designed to run quickly, but the JupyterHub does not have OpenMP enabled and runs on older hardware, so even the first example takes about 15 minutes to run (vs. 1 minute on a newer MacBook).

+Rather than running the code and making the plots as described below, you can fetch archived versions from a terminal window via:

+    cp -r /data/quillayute/_* ./

+**To run the code and make plots:**

 Execute these commands:

     make # compile Geoclaw code